ptgott/one-newsletter/ROADMAP.md

 ### Within this: now

-- Currently, `runScrape` reads from the `oneOff` and `noEmail` flags, which are not available to it.
-Adding these flags as parameters would be a poor interface, so consider another way to go.
-For example, add these fields to `userconfig.Meta`.
+- Added the `oneOff` and `noEmail` flags to the `Scraping` config struct, but need to write to the struct somewhere in the `main` function.

 - Move the `runScrape` function into a separate package so we can import it into tests.